 One final thought: Remember that, if the Court rules against the law, the ACA must be struck down in its entirety due to a lack of a severability clause.
 In other words, whereas a provision of the USA PATRIOT Act may be ruled unconstitutional without killing the entire bill, the individual mandate being ruled unconstitutional here would serve as a judicial repeal of the entire ACA because of its lack of such a clause.

-I’ve often wondered whether the decision to exclude a severability provision was strategic.
-Whether it was or not, just remember that the other provisions of the ACA would still be left standing in the face of a ruling on the individual mandate had the law been drafted with such a provision.
+I’ve often wondered whether the decision to exclude a severability provision were a strategic one.
+Whether it were or not, just remember that the other provisions of the ACA would still be left standing in the face of a ruling on the individual mandate had the law been drafted with such a provision.
 I suspect that a ruling against the ACA will be met with subtle (or not-so-subtle) implications that striking down the entire law was an overreach by the Court, when, in fact, there was no discretion available on the point.

 No matter what happens, partisans on one side or the other will insist that the sky is falling and the world as we know it has ended.
 This is not the case.
 More to the point, a ruling against the ACA will undoubtedly spawn a deluge of anti-judicial-activism retorts from people who adore judicial activism when it’s used in ways that help their ideological causes.
 That, really, is the point of this piece: Hypocrites and equivocators are already a dime a dozen.
 This ruling will simply accelerate their mass production.